Housing benefit overpayments

 If you are unable to repay at the requested rate, email fit@bracknell-forest.gov.uk to make arrange a repayment plan.

-If you make no contact or offer of repayment, it is our policy to then seek recovery through either:
+If you make no contact or offer of repayment, we will seek recovery through either:

-• the county court - this will result in further costs being incurred, and these will be added to the already outstanding debt; this action will also result in a County Court Judgement
+• the county court - this will result in more costs being incurred which will be added to the outstanding debt and will also result in a County Court Judgement

 • a deduction from your salary